 The Dryandra Woodland Village is an experience for the individual, a couple, family and groups.

-On arrival, you are greeted by John and Lisa who will direct you to your accommodation.
+On arrival, you are greeted by “Julie and Les” who will direct you to your accommodation.
 They are also a valuable source of information on birds and animals in the woodland and activities in and around the village.

 Your cottage will have been meticulously prepared for your comfort and convenience.
 After you have unloaded your gear and settled in, sit on the porch and contemplate your surroundings.

-The paddock out front has kangaroos, currawongs and magpies.
+The paddock out front has kangaroos, currawongs and magpies; and numbats and echidnas if you look for them.
 It is peaceful and relaxing.
+At night you may be serenaded by the beautiful songs of the curlew birds.

 Back at your accommodation, if it is cold you may want to set and light the fire.
-This may require a bit of wood chopping (not on the slabs please) from the bag left at the back door by the caretakers.
+This may require a bit of wood chopping (not on the slabs please) from the bag left at the back door by the caretakers (@ $10 per bag).
 Once lit you can sit in the comfy lounge chairs and make plans for the next day.

-The village has a tennis court, playground and plenty of space for the children to ride bikes and play games.
+The village has a ol’ tennis court, playground with a flying fox; and plenty of space for the children to ride bikes and play games.

 Then you decide to read for a while in the lounge which is comfortable and on a cold evening is warm and inviting because of the fire that is slowly burning.
 You start the book you have been meaning to read but have not had the time.
 Well you have all the time in the world and as you read, you feel the quietness and the ambience of your surrounds.
 It is timeless here at the Lions Dryandra Village.